Owing to the IRS can be scary and stressful, but it doesn’t have to be. Here are 10 things to keep in mind when dealing with the IRS.

 8. The IRS has 10 years to collect taxes from the date you file your tax return, but the statute of limitations can be extended

-Filing an amended return, requesting an appeal, or submitting an offer in compromise will put a pause on the statute of limitations.
+To make things more complicated, there are several ways you can press pause on the statute of limitations without even realizing it.
+Filing an amended return, requesting an appeal, submitting an offer in compromise, or being out of the country for more than six months can all put a pause on the statute of limitations.
+You can see why it’s smart to talk with a tax professional before making a move with the IRS when you have substantial tax debt.
 Just because the IRS did not come calling after a couple of years of missed taxes does not mean you are in the free and clear.
 They most likely have not gotten around to processing your file yet.
 You should be proactive about becoming compliant now to avoid worse problems down the road.
-Eventually, your file will rise to the top of their stack.

-9. Taxes are tough to remove through bankruptcy
+9. Taxes are tough to remove even if you file for bankruptcy

-Even you file for bankruptcy, unpaid taxes may stay with you.
+Even if you file for bankruptcy, unpaid taxes may stay with you.
 So, bankruptcy is not always the best solution for your unresolved tax issues.
-Even if you have filed bankruptcy, or are considering it, make sure to get legal advice on how that might affect any back taxes you owe to the IRS or state agencies.
+Get legal advice on how filing for bankruptcy will affect any back taxes you owe to the IRS or state agencies.

 10. Anything you write or say to an agent can be used against you

-The DIY approach may be good for things like home improvement, but not always so great when negotiating with the IRS.
-IRS examiners are trained to look out for the best interests of the government.
-If you are able to pay your tax debt with available cash or assets, they will want you to sell property, cash out or get in a payment plan to pay out the bill.
+The DIY approach may be good for things like home improvement, but it is not so great when negotiating with the IRS.
+Tax auditors are trained to look out for the best interests of the government, not yours.
+They will use any information you provide, such as your income, savings, properties, and total net worth, to obtain as much revenue as possible for the IRS.

-It’s easy to inadvertently divulge information that will negatively affect your collection case with the IRS.
-This is one of the most important reasons to consider hiring an experienced tax relief organization.
+It’s easy to inadvertently divulge information that will hurt you when negotiating with the IRS.
+This is one of the most important reasons for hiring an experienced tax relief company.
 Good firms will know how to present your case and what information to share (and not share) to achieve an optimal solution.
 The slightest misinformation or misfiling could set you back to square one.